-Australia's legal system also known as 'Common law system' is based on the model which was inherited by those countries whose development was influenced by British Colonialism.
+Australia's legal system, also known as the 'Common law system', is based on the model that was inherited by those countries whose development was influenced by British Colonialism.

 Common law relies on the principle of precedent.
-This means that courts are to be guided by previous decisions of courts, particularly courts that have higher authority.
-So, the extent that common law is written down is that it is found in decisions of courts.
-This means that it can often be difficult to find the common law that applies to a situation, as it is not in one single decision of a court, but various parts of it are set out in different decisions.
+This means courts are to be guided by previous decisions, particularly courts with higher authority.
+So, the extent to which common law is written down is found in court decisions.
+This means that it can often be challenging to find the common law that applies to a situation, as it is not in one single decision of a court, but various parts of it are set out in different decisions.

-Common law system is based cases created over time; this is in contrast to a civil law country where the legal system is based on codified statutes.
+The common law system is based on cases created over time; this contrasts with a civil law country, where the legal system is based on codified statutes.

-c) Explain whether the Australia taxation law was created by Statute law or Common Law.
+c) Explain whether Statute or Common Law created Australian taxation law.